-Andrew Dao is a native Houstonian who attended the University of Texas at Austin as a Jones Scholar and National Merit Scholar.
-After obtaining his B.A. in Economics, Andrew obtained his J.D. from the University of Houston Law Center.
-As an associate attorney at the Buzbee Law Firm, he currently handles all aspects of civil litigation—including commercial litigation disputes, maritime and Jones Act cases, FELA cases, catastrophic personal injury and wrongful death cases.
+Andrew is a Senior Attorney at the Buzbee Law Firm.
+Andrew attended the University of Texas at Austin as a Jones Scholar and National Merit Scholar, and obtained a B.A. in Economics.
+Andrew then obtained his J.D. from the University of Houston Law Center.
+He handles all aspects of civil litigation—including commercial litigation disputes, maritime and Jones Act cases, FELA cases, catastrophic personal injury and wrongful death cases.

-During his tenure at University of Houston Law Center, Andrew worked for the Honorable Steven Kirkland at the 215th District Court for Harris County, the Federal Trade Commission, and a prominent personal injury law firm.
-He also served as Executive Editor of the Houston Business and Tax Law Journal, and was Vice-Chair of Finance on the Law Center’s Executive Board of Advocates, and was a Research Assistant for Professors Tobi Tabor (the Co-Director of the Law Center’s Legal Research and Writing Department), Peter Linzer (professor for contracts) and Adam Gershowitz (criminal law and procedure).
+During his tenure at University of Houston Law Center, Andrew clerked for the Honorable Steven Kirkland, the Federal Trade Commission, and a prominent litigation firm.
+He also served as Executive Editor of the Houston Business and Tax Law Journal, and was Vice-Chair of Finance on the Law Center’s Executive Board of Advocates.
+Andrew also was a Research Assistant for Professors Tobi Tabor (the Co-Director of the Law Center’s Legal Research and Writing Department), Peter Linzer (professor for contracts) and Adam Gershowitz (criminal law and procedure).
 His research and work are documented and recognized in Professor Gershowitz’s textbook The Wire: Crime, Law, and Policy, and Professor Linzer’s contributions to the leading and influential Corbin on Contracts treatise.

-Andrew competed in numerous regional and national competitions as a member of the Law Center’s mock trial team—a team he now assists as an associate coach.
+Andrew competed in numerous regional and national competitions as a member of the Law Center’s mock trial team—a team he has also assisted as an associate coach.
 After graduation, Andrew helped coach the UH team to a national championship at the Eighth Annual Capitol City Mock Trial Competition at American University’s Washington College of Law.
 Andrew holds a certificate in Advanced Arbitration Skills from the A.A.
 White Dispute Resolution Center.